Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Conclusions

 \section{Conclusions}

-We present a model independent calculation of the \pBe ~using halo EFT.
+We present a model-independent calculation of the \pBe ~using halo EFT.
 The $S$-factor for this reaction at threshold is estimated to a precision of 3\% from the combined experimental and theoretical error.
 We present EFT calculations with and without the excited $^7\mathrm{Be}^\star$ core.
 The dominant E1 contribution is supplemented by the M1 capture through the $1^+$ resonance state of $^8$B for fitting the theory expressions to capture data over a wider energy region including the resonance.

-The E1 capture was calculated in a theory without and also with the excited $^7\mathrm{Be}^\star$ core as an explicit degree of freedom.
-In the latter theory, the ${}^7{\rm Be}^{\star}$ core was explicitly accounted for in a coupled-channel formalism~\cite{Cohen:2004kf,Lensky:2011he,Higa:2020}.
-Similar to the ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$ case~\cite{Higa:2020}, we show that the theories with and without explicit ${}^7{\rm Be}^{\star}$ degree of freedom have the same momentum dependence up to NLO expansion though they differ in the interpretation of the final bound state in terms of short distance physics.
-At NNLO, the two theories with and without ${}^7{\rm Be}^{\star}$ core differ in their momentum dependence due to initial state strong interactions.
-Our formal expressions for E1 capture disagree with the ones from previous halo EFT studies~\cite{Zhang:2014zsa,Zhang:2015ajn,Zhang:2017yqc,Ryberg:2014exa} in similar ways as shown for the ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$ case~\cite{Higa:2020}.
+The E1 capture was calculated in a theory without (\EFTgsHead{}) and also with (\EFTstarHead{}) the excited $^7\mathrm{Be}^\star$ core as an explicit degree of freedom.
+In the latter theory, the ${}^7{\rm Be}^{\star}$ core was explicitly accounted for in a coupled-channels formalism~\cite{Cohen:2004kf,Lensky:2011he,Higa:2020kfs}.
+Similar to the ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$ case~\cite{Higa:2020kfs}, we show that both theories have the same momentum dependence up to NLO.
+They differ in the interpretation of the final bound state in terms of short distance physics, c.f.
+Eqs.(\ref{eq:ERE-pwave})--(\ref{eq:Z-ere-relations}).
+At NNLO, the two theories differ in their momentum dependence due to initial state strong interactions.
+Our formal expressions for E1 capture disagree with the ones from previous halo EFT studies~\cite{Zhang:2014zsa,Zhang:2015ajn,Zhang:2017yqc,Ryberg:2014exa} in similar ways as shown for the ${}^7{\rm Li}(n,\gamma)^8{\rm Li}$ case~\cite{Higa:2020kfs}.
 The M1 contribution is negligible except near the resonant energy of the $1^+$ excited state of $^8$B. We include the LO M1 capture which is identical in both the theories, and has negligible effect on the $S$-factor at threshold.